hughbien/thymerb/README.md

 `~/.thymerc` file:

     set :timer, 25
-    set :tmux, "~/.thyme-tmux"
+    set :tmux, true

     option :o, :open, 'opens today & records sheets' do `vim -O ~/.thyme-today.md ~/.thyme-records.md`
     end

     before do
-      `tmux set status-interval 1`
+      `mplayer ~/music/flight-of-the-bumble-bee.mp3 &`
     end

     after do
-      `tmux set status-interval 60`
-      `notify-send -u critical "0:00 - End of session"` end
+      `notify-send -u critical "0:00 End Of Session"` end

 The `set` method sets different configurations.
 There are only two:

 * `:timer` is the number of minutes to countdown from
-* `:tmux` is the file to write out progress to for tmux integration
+* `:tmux` is whether or not you want tmux integration on (off by default)

 The `option` method adds new options to the `thyme` command.
 In the above example, we can now execute `thyme -o`.
 Use `thyme -h` to see available options.

 The `before` and `after` adds hooks to our timer.
-Now before the timer starts, STDOUT will receive a message.
-After the timer ends, vim will open our today sheet.
+Now before the timer starts, an mp3 will play.
+After the timer ends, a notification will be sent.

 Integration
 ===========

 For tmux integration, make sure to set the `:tmux` option in `~/.thymerc`:

-    set :tmux, "~/.thyme-tmux"
+    set :tmux, true

 Then in your `.tmux.conf` file: